 On March 6, 2008, the Company announced that its Board of Directors approved a stock repurchase program (the "Repurchase Program") providing for the repurchase of up to \$25 million of the Company's common stock on the open market through September 5, 2008.
 The Repurchase Program did not require the Company to repurchase any specific number of shares.
-During the three months ended June 30, 2008, the Company repurchased a total of 1,330,022 shares of its outstanding common stock for \$13.4 million under the Repurchase Program.
+During the three months ended September 30, 2008, the Company repurchased a total of 447,770 shares of its outstanding common stock for \$4.6 million under the Repurchase Program.
 The Company currently holds these repurchased shares as treasury stock.
-Subsequent to June 30, 2008, the Company completed the Repurchase Program.
+As of September 30, 2008, the Company had completed the Repurchase Program.
 See "Item 2., Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."